Patient check-list before surgery

-- did I inform which intervention I do NOT want eg ovariectomy?
+- did the surgeon know which intervention I do NOT want, e.g. ovariectomy?

-- and will you get a copy of the video
+- Will you get a copy of the video?

 Difficulty of gynecologic laparoscopic surgery

-Basic training in gynaecology permits simple surgery as ovariectomy and cystectomy.
+Basic training permits simple surgery such as ovariectomy and cystectomy.

-Level 1 permits a total laparoscopic hysterectomy (TLH) up to 500-800 grams.
-During the learning curve often a laparoscopic assisted hysterectomy is performed (LAVH).
+- Level 1 permits a total laparoscopic hysterectomy (TLH) of up to 500-800 grams.

-Level 2 means dissection and suturing together with a more advanced knowledge of anatomy.
-This is required for pelvic floor surgery the promontofixation and lymfadenectomy for cancer .
+- Level 2 adds dissection and suturing and advanced knowledge of anatomy, as required for pelvic floor surgery and promontofixation.

 - Level 3 is advanced laparoscopic surgery.
 When the anatomy is altered, and other organs such as the bowels, bladder and ureter are involved, more experience is needed.
 In addition, during surgery, the risk and the advantages of complete excision of endometriosis have to be balanced.
 This is the surgery for deep endometriosis and debulking for disseminated ovarian cancer.
 Another surgery at this level is surgery that is rare with obviously few experienced surgeons.
 Examples are hysterectomy for a uterus of more than1 a kilo, the laparoscopic Wertheim for cervical cancer and the laparoscopic para-aortic lymphadenectomy